 27 Total Credits RequiredA student must earn at least 6.5 credits to be classified as a sophomore, at least 13.5 credits to be classified as a junior, and at least 20 credits to be classified as a senior.

-Students may receive Upper School credit for Algebra I, French I, and Spanish I taken in the eighth grade, if they are placed in Geometry, French II, or Spanish II freshman year.
+Students may receive Upper School credit for Algebra I, French I, or Spanish I taken in the eighth grade if they are placed in Geometry, French II, or Spanish II freshman year.
 In this case, students must take three additional credits of mathematics and complete the third level of a foreign language in Upper School.

 All AP students are expected to take the national AP exams in May.
 Students will receive an additional 0.5 quality point at the semester for each AP course passed.Suggested AP Course Load: 10th Grade - 1 AP; 11th Grade - 2 APs; 12th Grade - 3 APs.

-As part of their religious studies credit, students are required to participate in a service learning program, social awareness, which provides them a gradually deepening opportunity to offer their gifts of time and talent in service to the wider community.
-Freshmen and sophomores are involved in a minimum of four approved service projects each year, and sophomores attend a weekly social awareness class to prepare them for the off-campus program.
+As part of their religious studies credit, students are required to participate in a service learning program, Social Awareness.
+It provides them a gradually deepening opportunity to offer their gifts of time and talent in service to the wider community.
+Freshmen and sophomores are involved in a minimum of four approved service projects each year.
+Sophomores attend a weekly Social Awareness class to prepare them for the off-campus program.
 For two academic years, juniors and seniors volunteer each Wednesday at schools, soup kitchens, shelters, and other agencies throughout Houston.
 All students turn in journal reflections on their service experiences.

 Students must participate in physical education or the equivalent each semester throughout Upper School.
 Participation in one season of Duchesne Athletics satisfies the physical education requirement during that season.
-In order for the exemption to be complete, the student must complete the appropriate paperwork from the Athletics and Physical Education Director.
-If a ninth grade student is planning to participate in a spring sport, but does not participate in a winter sport, she must start the second semester in PE.
+For the exemption to be complete, the student must fill out the appropriate paperwork from the Athletics and Physical Education director.
+If a ninth-grade student is planning to participate in a spring sport but does not participate in a winter sport, she must start the second semester in PE.
 She will be exempt from PE once the spring practices begin.

 Duchesne is instilling me with an academic discipline that helps me focus on the tasks I need to accomplish.
-Also the academic rigor is preparing me on how I should study for higher-level courses.
+Also, the academic rigor is preparing me for how I should study for higher-level courses.